 The MPC Controller block has the following parameter groupings:

-You must provide an mpc object that defines your controller using one of the following methods:
+You must provide a traditional (implicit) mpc object that defines your controller using one of the following methods:

 Enter the name of an mpc object in the MPC Controller edit box.
 This object must be present in the base workspace.

 Clicking Design opens the MPC design tool where you can modify the controller settings in a graphical environment.
 For example, you can: